reapp/oldreapp..github.io/articles/scotch-how-to-build-an-app.md

 },
 ```

 This will give us access to `this.state.photos` in our render function.
-We'll also want our UI,
+In the UI we'll need a
-so lets add a Button and Input to use for searching:
+Button and Input to use for searching:

 ```js
 import Button from 'reapp-ui/components/Button';